Graeme D. Bird, PhD

 Lecturer in Extension, Harvard University

-Graeme Bird earned his BA and MA in Classics and Mathematics in New Zealand before obtaining a Bachelor of Divinity degree from London University.
-He came to the United States in 1981 to pursue his interest in jazz piano, gaining his BMus from Berklee College of Music.
-He then taught high school Latin and mathematics before receiving his MA in Linguistics and PhD in Classical Philology from Harvard University.
-Bird has been teaching MATH E-3 (Quantitative Reasoning) for Harvard Extension School since 1986, and MATH E-6 (Mathematics and the Greeks) for about fifteen years.
-He began teaching in Harvard Summer School in 2018.
-He also teaches Linguistics and Classics at Gordon College and assists with the jazz band.
-Bird's interests include finding connections between the ancient Greeks and music, particularly the poetry of Homer and jazz improvisation; he also explores the ways in which the Greeks saw mathematics and music as a way of understanding the cosmos.
+Graeme Bird studied classics and mathematics in New Zealand, earning his BA and MA (along the way also obtaining a bachelor in divinity degree from London University), before coming to the US in 1981 to pursue his interest in jazz piano.
+He gained his BA in music from the Berklee College of Music, then taught high school Latin and mathematics before getting his AM in linguistics and PhD in classical philology from Harvard.
+He has been teaching for the Harvard Extension School since 1986.
+He also teaches linguistics and classics at Gordon College, north of Boston, and assists with the jazz band.
+Bird's interests include finding connections between the ancient Greeks and music, particularly the poetry of Homer and jazz improvisation; he also explores in his course the ways in which the Greeks saw mathematics&mdashand music—as a way of understanding the cosmos.
+Bird began teaching at the Harvard Summer School in 2018 and thoroughly enjoyed helping his students—both local and distance—gain confidence in their ability to use and appreciate the practicality and also the beauty of mathematics.

 - PhD Harvard University